apblair/MPRAbase-Builder/README.md

 ## Environment dev-v0.1

-Follow these commands:
+For development v0.1 test, please have Docker installed locally and run these commands:

 ```bash
 $ screen -S mpra-base
 $ bash run.sh
 ```

-Once the container is running, open a web-browser and navigate to: http://localhost:1000
+Once the container is live, open a web-browser and navigate to: http://localhost:1000